 Grade III: Ordinary physical activity is markedly limited.
 Occurs on walking one to two blocks on level ground and climbing one flight of stairs under normal conditions and at a normal pace.

 Grade IV: Involves inability to perform any physical activity without discomfort.
 Symptoms may be present at rest.

 Six Medicare Severity-Based diagnosis-related groups (MS-DRGs) have been established to classify patients admitted to an acute care facility with a principal diagnosis of acute MI (initial episode of care) who do not have an interventional procedure other than cardiac catheterization during the admission.
-The difference in payment between “unstable angina due to coronary artery disease or acute coronary syndrome” and “acute MI” can be quite large (see box).
+The difference in payment between “unstable angina due to coronary artery disease or acute coronary syndrome” and “acute MI” can be quite large (see Table).